Want to learn how to launch an online course?

 Here’s what I mean:

 Won’t this lead to a subpar course as a result, though?
-No. You’ll actually create the BEST course this way.
+No. You’ll actually create the BEST course this way; and you’ll create your course much faster.
 No matter how well you know what you teach, learning to teach is a completely separate skill.

 #6: Don’t create several low-priced products